Violence and Abuse in Rural America

 How does living in a rural community impact sexual assault victims and survivors?

 In rural communities, victims and survivors of sexual violence may face challenges accessing support services and care, including limited transportation options, geographic isolation or remoteness, and limited phone service.
-As noted in a sexual violence prevention plan created by the New Mexico Department of Health, addressing rural sexual violence is challenging due to the lack of anonymity in close-knit communities in which an abuser may share the same network as law enforcement and due to rural cultural attitudes of self-reliance, independence, and resistance to outside intervention.
+Addressing rural sexual violence may be challenging due to the lack of anonymity in close-knit communities in which an abuser may share the same network as law enforcement and due to rural cultural attitudes of self-reliance, independence, and resistance to outside intervention.

 Community conversation and cooperation are important factors in establishing and maintaining survivor support.
 Resources that address rural community responses to sexual violence include Stopping the Stigma: Changing Public Perceptions of Sexual Assault in Rural Communities and Safe Havens' Rural Communities Responding to Sexual and Domestic Violence.

-What concerns are there for protecting rural older adults and other vulnerable rural populations from violence, neglect, and financial abuse?
+What concerns are there for protecting rural older adults from violence, neglect, and financial abuse?

-Rural older adults and other vulnerable rural populations who suffer violence and abuse have special considerations when it comes to the need for response, protection, and support, both as victims and survivors.
-Health concerns associated with aging, such as physical limitations and dementia, make older adults more susceptible to physical neglect and abuse, personal neglect, and financial coercion.
+Rural older adults who suffer violence and abuse have special considerations when it comes to the need for response, protection, and support, both as victims and survivors.
+Health concerns associated with aging, such as physical limitations and dementia, as well as the risk of limited social networks make older adults more susceptible to physical neglect and abuse, personal neglect, and financial coercion.
 Victims who have physical and cognitive disabilities may need advocates to help them access specialized services, resource materials, or interpret legal proceedings.
-The Administration for Community Living provides prevention strategies information.
+The Administration for Community Living (ACL) provides prevention strategies information.
+See the 2024 brief Variation in Elder Abuse State Statutes by State Level of Rurality to learn more about characteristics of elder abuse statutes' definitions and reporting requirements across states.

 What is the impact of a rural setting on victims of harassment, stalking, and bullying?

 According to Perspectives on Civil Protective Orders in Domestic Violence Cases: The Rural and Urban Divide, a study showed that rural women who were granted protection orders were more likely to fear future harassment or harm than their urban counterparts.
-The authors suggest that reasons for this may include:
+The author suggests that reasons for this may include:

-Bullying, primarily associated with school age children, can be particularly harmful in a rural community where access to support services impede the administrator's ability to intervene or solve the problem effectively.
-According to The Differential Impacts of Episodic, Chronic, and Cumulative Physical Bullying and Cyberbullying: The Effects of Victimization on the School Experiences, Social Support, and Mental Health of Rural Adolescents, cyberbullying has become increasingly common in rural schools.
+Bullying, primarily associated with school age children, can be particularly harmful in a rural community where access to support services impedes the administrator's ability to intervene or solve the problem effectively.
+The 2024 brief Student Reports of Bullying: Results from the 2022 School Crime Supplement to the National Crime Victimization Survey found that 23.8% of students in rural schools reported being bullied in the 2021-2022 school year.
+23.0% of those rural bullied students reported being bullied online or by text message and 12.1% report negative effects to their physical health as a result of the bullying.
 Geographic isolation does not affect the bully's ability to harass the victim through electronic means.

 Resources to help communities prevent bullying are available at StopBullying.gov.
 For an example of partnerships between healthcare providers and law enforcement to address bullying, see the 2018 Rural Monitor article Together We Can Be Bully Free: CAH and Law Enforcement Address Peer Victimization through School-Based Program.